-Hearty congratulation to Mrs. Jody Jackson, welfare co-ordinator at Assiniboine Hospital, who received an Award of Merit from the Canadian Girl Guide Association for organizing a summer camp for the Girl Guides of Southwestern Manitoba.
+Hearty congratulation, to Mrs. Jody Jackson, welfare co-ordinator at Assiniboine Hospital, who received an Award of Merit from the Canadian Girl Guide Association for organizing a summer camp for the Girl Guides of Southwestern Manitoba.

 With sad regret we note the deaths of two longtime good friends of the Sanatorium Board - Miss Mary "Birdie" Calverley and Miss Mabel Skinner.
 Miss Calverley, who retired from the nursing staff at Manitoba Sanatorium some 20 years ago, died March 16 in Vancouver.
-Miss Skinner, a former public health nurse, also dedicated to the antituberculosis campaign and worked with our travelling clinics during the early years of seeking out TB in the province.
-She died in Winnipeg late last month.
+Miss Skinner, a form public health nurse, also dedicated to the antituberculosis campaign and worked with our travelling clinics during the early years of seeking out died in Winnipeg late last nonth